D3Pheonix/biome_test/README.md

-# Reproduction for Biome.js Vite Config Comment Duplication Bug
+# Reproduction for Biome v2.0.4 Vite Config Comment Duplication Bug

 This repository demonstrates an issue where Biome.js duplicates a top-line comment in `vite.config.js` when sorting imports with `:BLANK_LINE:`.